 Once you take all the pictures you need, walk through the UFO bridge back to the Old Town.
-At the end of the bridge take the right turn towards Eurovea, and walk along this other side of the Danube embankment, all beautifully lit by the neon lights, for another 10-15 minutes.
+At the end of the bridge take the right turn towards Eurovea.
+Then walk along this other side of the Danube embankment, all beautifully lit by the neon lights, for another 10-15 minutes.

-You will get to Eurovea which is one of the most visited shopping centers in Bratislava, full of lounge bars with river views outside.
-The complex includes two main buildings which are divided by a small public square – at which various events and concerts are held through the year.
+You will get to Eurovea which is one of the most visited shopping centers in Bratislava.
+It is full of lounge bars with river views outside.
+The complex includes two main buildings which are divided by a small public square.
+Various events and concerts are held through the year here.
 A very popular spot for locals as well as tourists.

-If you want to walk back to the Old Town, go through the Bezrucova street to pass our Blue church – Bratislava’s most appealing art nouveau building.
+If you want to walk back to the Old Town, go through the Bezrucova street to pass our Blue church.
+It is Bratislava’s most appealing art nouveau building.

-Once in the downtown, stop by for a dinner or have a drink in one of the bars – our advice is to try the Sky bar because besides its delicious meals and drinks, it is a place offering one of the best views on the center, castle and our cathedral :)
+Once in the downtown, stop by for a dinner or have a drink in one of the bars.
+Our advice is to try the Sky bar.
+Besides its delicious meals and drinks, it is a place offering one of the best views on the center, castle and our cathedral :)

-This night tour is a perfect way to end a marvelous night in our capital, or even a perfect way to start it.
-If you are not a fan of walking, spend the evening on one of our popular squares or just take a walk through city’s characteristic narrow streets to experience a splendid Bratislava by night.
+This night tour is a perfect way to end a marvelous night, or even a perfect way to start it.
+If you are not a fan of walking, spend the evening on one of our popular squares.
+Or just take a walk through city’s characteristic narrow streets to experience a splendid Bratislava by night.
 Either way, you will enjoy yourself!

 PS: the whole tour takes around 3 hours.
 It varies as it depends on how fast you walk as well as how much time you spend taking pictures of everything :)